sonofeft/RocketCEA/docs/quickstart.rst

 ==========
 .. note::

-    Python 3.8 on Windows has been problematic and is not fully supported.
+    Python 3.8 and 3.9 on Windows have been problematic and are not fully supported.

-    Python 3.8 64 bit on Windows has been made to work by using the new os.add_dll_directory command to locate MinGW DLL libraries, however, 32 bit python 3.8 is not yet supported.
+    Python 3.8 64 bit and 3.9 64 bit on Windows has been made to work by using the new os.add_dll_directory command to locate MinGW DLL libraries, however, 32 bit python 3.8 and 3.9 are not yet supported.

 Install Numpy & Matplotlib
 --------------------------